mrjinxy/Styleguide/README.md

 $ npm run build
 ```

-Builds both a static documentation site and optimized CSS and JS toolkit files.
+Fabricator builds both a static documentation site and optimized CSS and JS toolkit files.

+The build artifacts output to the `dist` directory.
+This can be deployed to any static hosting environment - no language runtime or database is required.